pfarrell51/gows/dirwalker/README.md

   sox       use the sox "compand" command to compress the dynamic range of the audio

+  both      do to commands, ffmpeg and then sox

 none of these operations change the files being processed, they are all read-only.
 The execution of a verb creates a command that can be used to rename the files into the new format.